kirillzx/Agent-based-modeling/README.md

 # Agent-based modeling
-This works are devoted to the study agent based models of surrounding world.
+These works are devoted to the study agent based models of surrounding world.

 *Telegram: @kirillzx*